cicero06/MonthlyReport/README.md

 # MonthlyReport
-these project have developed in 17 days throuhgout  my internship
+These projects were developed during my internship (within 17 days).